-Tuition and fee charges for a semester are due and payable at the time of registration.
+Charges for tuition and fees for a semester are due and payable at the time of registration.
 The college must receive full payment no later than the payment deadline.
 Accounts not paid or without payment arrangements by the deadline will be subject to additional fees and possible submission for collection.
-Payment information regarding each semester is available in the current semester schedule or online at caspercollege.edu/1stop.
+Payment information regarding each semester is available in the current semester schedule or online at www.caspercollege.edu/1stop.

 Nonattendance does not constitute a withdrawal.
 Students must notify the registrar if they will not be attending courses for which they are registered.
 Failure to pay tuition and fees does not constitute a withdrawal.
 Students are responsible for charges incurred to the date of formal withdrawal according to the refund schedule.

-Students are responsible for contacting accounting and financial management (AFM) prior to the payment deadline to make any arrangements if their federal financial aid or any other funding source, including financial aid issued by another institution, trust fund distribution, or payment by employer or other parties, will not be available prior to a payment deadline.
+Students are responsible for contacting the Accounting and Financial Management (AFM) prior to the deadline to make payment arrangement, if their federal financial aid or any other source of funding, including financial aid issued by another institution, trust fund distribution, or payment by employer or other parties, will not be available prior to a payment deadline.
 Students should verify that all expected financial aid has been credited to their account prior to due dates to avoid extension/late payment fees.
 Note: Casper College tuition will not be deducted from financial aid issued by another institution.
 Failure to make payment or arrangements will result in extension charges.

-Failure to make payment by a published due date will result in extension/late payment fees.
+Failure to make payment by a published due date will result in extension and late payment fees.
 These fees will not be waived because a student did not receive a statement.

-Tuition payments may be made by telephone with a VISA, MasterCard, or Discover card, by mail, online through WebAdvisor at caspercollege.edu/1stop, or in person during regular office hours.
+Tuition payments may be made by telephone with a VISA, MasterCard, or Discover card, by mail, online through WebAdvisor at www.caspercollege.edu/1stop (a Casper College username and password are required), or in person during regular office hours.
 To avoid additional charges, students should verify that Casper College has received payments made by mail.

-Authorization to bill for a student’s tuition and fees will be accepted from government agencies, such as DVR or a student’s employer.
-The authorization must be on file with AFM prior to the payment deadline to avoid extension/late payment fees.
+An authorization to bill for a student’s tuition and fees will be accepted from government agencies, such as DVR, or a student’s employer.
+The authorization must be on file in AFM prior to the payment deadline to avoid extension/late payment fees.
 Casper College will bill the third party according to the terms of the authorization and payment will be due within 30 days from the date of billing.
 The student is responsible for timely payment of any fees not covered by the authorization, extension/late payment fees assessed as a result of the authorization not received prior to due dates, and the account balance if the third party fails to pay the amount authorized and billed.

-Casper College Payment Plan: Casper College offers a three-payment plan for fall and spring semester.
-A two-payment plan is available for summer semester.
-Payment plan agreements are available through the Casper College website and the AFM.
-Refer to caspercollege.edu/1stop or contact AFM for details.
+Casper College Payment Plan: Casper College offers a three-payment plan for each fall and spring semester.
+A two-payment plan is available for the summer semester.
+Payment Plan Agreements are available through the Casper College website and the AFM.
+Refer to www.caspercollege.edu/1stop or contact AFM for details.

-The college will place a hold on a student’s records when an account balance or payment plan payment is past due.
+When payment of an account balance or payment plan is past due, a hold is placed on the student’s records.
 Any account with an outstanding balance, regardless of arrangements, will have a hold placed on the student’s records.
-This action prevents any new registrations, issuance of academic transcripts, etc. The college will not release a “hold” unless payment is made in full with collected funds (cash, cashier’s check, credit card, or money order).
-If the debt is paid with a personal check, there will be a two-week delay from the date of deposit before the hold will be released.
-Students who incur a debt during a semester, after registering for a subsequent semester, will have a hold placed on their other records.
-The college will delete subsequent semester registrations for students who do not pay their debt by the billing statement due date for that debt.
+This will prevent any new registrations, issuance of academic transcripts, etc. A hold will not be released unless payment is made in full with collected funds (cash, cashier’s check, credit card, or money order).
+If the debt is paid with a personal check, there will be a two-week delay from the date of deposit prior to the hold being released.
+Students who incur a debt to Casper College during a semester, after registering for a subsequent semester, will have a hold placed on their other records.
+The college will delete subsequent semester registrations for students who do not pay their debt by the due date on the billing statement for that debt.

 Refunds are available for tuition and fees, room, and board under specific criteria.